huggingface/exporters/README.md

 The aim of the Exporters package is to be more convenient than writing your own conversion script with *coremltools* or *TFLiteConverter*, and to be tightly integrated with the 🤗 Transformers library and the Hugging Face Hub.

+For an even more convenient approach, `Exporters` powers a [no-code transformers to Core ML conversion Space](https://huggingface.co/spaces/huggingface-projects/transformers-to-coreml).
+You can try it out without installing anything to check whether the model you are interested in can be converted.
+If conversion succeeds, the converted Core ML weights will be pushed to the Hub.
+For additional flexibility and details about the conversion process, please read on.

 Note: Keep in mind that Transformer models are usually quite large and are not always suitable for use on mobile devices.
 It might be a good idea to [optimize the model for inference](https://github.com/huggingface/optimum) first using 🤗 Optimum.

 ## Installation